Books for Kids About Endangered Animal Species

 This post may contain affiliate links.

-Do your children want to find books about endangered animal species?
-Do they know that some animal species are extinct?
+Do your children want to find nonfiction and fiction children’s books about endangered animals?
+Do your kids know that some animal species are extinct?
 And that more are in danger of extinction?

-The U.S.’s Endangered Species Act (ESA) is meant to protect endangered species and their habitats.
-It is, unfortunately, dependent on money and legislation so there is no guarantee that these species can be protected, nationally or internationally.
+The U.S.’s Endangered Species Act (ESA) protects endangered animals and their habitats.
+It is, unfortunately, dependent on money and legislation, meaning that there is no guarantee that these species can be protected, nationally or internationally.
+(There is also money for international funds –but it is also dependent on politics and funds.)

-Endangered species live in continents worldwide, not just the U.S. In fact, the lists are different of which species are critically endangered depending on the list — U.S. or world.
+Endangered species live on continents worldwide, not just in the U.S. The lists are different of which species are critically endangered depending on the list — U.S. or world country.
+From endangered animals in the rainforests to marine species threatened with extinction, these books will help children learn more information about the animals that are endangered — and how they can help.

 The goal for animal conservationists is to save wildlife and plants from going extinct.
 Because once a species dies, it impacts the ecosystem and there are no do-overs — you can’t get a species back, no matter what the sci-fi movies say.